Cal-Poly-Advanced-R/Lab_0/README.md

 Knit your lab and push it to GitHub.

-Make sure you also fill out the Check-In Activity quiz on Canvas.
+Make sure you also complete the Check-In Activity assignment on Canvas.